How does Rest Less make money

-Car insurance can cost more if you’re the only driver on your policy.
-If your spouse or partner was a named driver on your policy, then you may be charged a higher premium if you get divorced or they die.
+Car insurance can cost more if you’re the only driver on your policy, so if your spouse or partner is currently a named driver on your policy, you may be charged a higher premium if you get divorced or they die.

 The problem is that we only have the insurers’ word for it that they do see higher claims from single, divorced or widowed people.
 And we only have their word for it that the amount they raise the premiums by is justified by the increased claims.